Anyone taking bets on the marketing buzzword of the year?

 Not every shopper needs an online concierge reading their mind and anticipating their every move.

 A few little moments of unexpected helpfulness are all you need to show your individual customer you care.

-Surprise and delight breeds trust, loyalty and repeat sales.
+Surprise and delight breed trust, loyalty and repeats sales.

 Airline food is more often a punchline than a customer-friendly experience.
 Singapore Airlines’ new ‘Book the Cook’ program manages to lift the in flight experience above expecations.